vvn20206205/Tech/contents/Tuan5/Tuan5.md

 ```

 ```
-In the previous part, my group presented Abstract and Introduction Today, I will continue to present part II.
+In the previous part, my group presented Abstract and Introduction.
+Today, I will continue to present part II.
 Security and Privacy challenges
 ```